-Mortrissant backs away as figures appear between the building’s.
+Mortrissant backed away as figures appear between the building’s.
 He’s no illusions about what the ports residents would do once they saw the stake was empty.

 ‘Your funeral.
 Is that the way to the harbor?’

 He didn’t bother looking back to see if she’d followed.
-She either realised he was the only way out or stayed and faced the mob.
-When Mortrissant reached the alley he ducked behind a corner and waited for the sound of running feet.
+She either realised he was the only way out or she stayed and faced the mob.
+When Mortrissant reached the alley he ducked inside and waited for the sound of running feet.

-Curiosity’s bound to flow in both of them, father and daughter, as alike as peas in a pod.
+Curiosity’s bound to flow in both of them, father and daughter.
+They’d be as alike as peas in a pod.

 ‘Get off me.’